michalstankiewicz4-cell/PetrieDish/README.md

 Just run it and have fun.
 You only need one file to run it.
 Some options don't work correctly, but there are no critical bugs.
-The project is in Polish language, but you'll manage ;D I hope.

 Feel free to use

 <img width="1916" height="944" alt="image" src="https://github.com/user-attachments/assets/5243612c-ebdc-418a-b24e-13eb4f4b31ca" />